idodov/RedAlert/README.md

 ```
 8. Restart the **AppDaemon** addon.

-Once the AppDaemon addon is restarted, the two new sensors will be created in Home Assistant.
-You can then use these sensors in automations or dashboards.
+Once the AppDaemon addon is restarted, the new sensor *binary_sensor.oref_alert* will be created in Home Assistant.
+You can then use this sensor in automations or dashboards.

 ## binary_sensor.oref_alert data:
 ```